pshephardiii/coding-challenges/README.md

 2. The integer being considered is a factor of all elements of the second array
 - Constraint: only up to ten numbers in arrays, elements in arrays must be between 1 and 100

+## Challenge 15: breakingRecords
+Given an array of scores, count how many times she sets a new high record and how many times she sets a new low record (returned as an array).
+- You don't count the first score!